richardjonker2000/DyPrune/README.md

 # DyPrune
-Dynamic pruning rates for neural networks
+Dynamic pruning for neural networks.
+Implemented in PyTorch.
+Supports Dynamic Pruning Rates(A pruning rate that changes based on model time) and dynamic pruning iterations.
+More information can be seen in the paper:

 ![DyPrune](download.png)